algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 params: Txn.ForeignApps offset or an _available_ app id.
 Return: did_exist flag (1 if the application existed and 0 otherwise), value.

+## acct_params_get f

+- Opcode: 0x73 {uint8 account params field index}
+- Stack: ..., A: uint64 &rarr; ..., X: any, Y: uint64
+- X is field F from account A. Y is 1 if A owns positive algos, else 0
+- Availability: v6
+- Mode: Application

 ## min_balance

 - Opcode: 0x78